-Use of fax, email and data storage devices is not routinely used.
+Use of fax, email and data storage devices is not routinely used, unless requested by the patient and details confirmed with the patient or proxy.

 Types of personal information that can be disclosed

 Any information that constitutes personal data or special categories of personal data of the subject/applicant should be provided (subject to any data protection exemptions or information that may cause harm or distress).